Lomray-Software/react-native-responsive/README.md

 ### 3. Additional features.

 #### 3.1.
 Parameters from the component can be passed to the stylesheet.
+The parameters will always contain "orientation" and also custom props  that you pass by the second argument of the useStyles hook.

 ```typescript jsx
 /**
  * index.tsx